susom/redcap-em-shazam/README.md

 It also supports the abiliy to hide and show some of your custom elements based on other branched REDCap elements.
 This means you could make a complex table and be able to hide/show rows of that table based on another REDCap field - similar to how one can do branching on rows in an input matrix.

+Javascript can only be added/edited/removed by a superuser to prevent users from doing bad things :-)

 Have fun!

 ####DISCLAIMER: